elliotjsteve/elliotjsteve.github.io/_posts/2020-02-14-Hello_World.md

 ### What do I like?

 I am fan of Mr Robot.
-And, Many Other Things I am not Yet Prepared to Discuss Here Yet!
+And Many, Many Other Things I am not Yet Prepared to Discuss Here Yet!